Blendify/blender-manual/blender_docs/manual/animation/armatures/bones/properties/display.rst

 To assign a custom shape to a bone, you have to:

 #.
 Switch to *Pose Mode* :kbd:`Ctrl-Tab`.
 #.
-Select the relevant bone by clicking on it with :kbd:`RMB`.
+Select the relevant bone by clicking on it.
 #.
 Go to the *Display* panel *Custom Shape* field and select the 3D object previously created in the scene;
    in this example we are using a cube and a cone.
 You can optionally set the *At* field to another bone.